Two-Time Relativistic Bohmian Model of Quantum Mechanics: Abstract

 \section{Abstract}

 Two-Time relativistic Bohmian Model (TTBM) is a theory in which the apparently paradoxical aspects of Quantum Mechanics are the effect of the existence of an extra unobservable time dimension.
+The hypothesis that matter is capable of motion with respect to an additional independent time (thus resulting instantaneous with respect to usual time) is capable of restoring determinism, explaining the \emph{Zitterbewegung} without evoking virtual antimatter.
+The model also predicts a relativistic correction of the uncertainty principle.

-In the paper, the model is first rigorously and thoroughly summarized: definition, salient properties, and observational explanations (double-slit experiment).
-Secondly, the theory is applied to a generic spherical atomic orbit, obtaining oscillations of the electron in the new time dimension, $\tau$, which demonstrate the static nature of the orbitals.
+Here the model is first summarized (definition, salient properties and empiricism) and after applied to a generic spherical atomic orbit, obtaining electron oscillations in the new time dimension, $\tau$, which demonstrate the static nature of the orbitals.
 Something very similar happens in the case of a particle in a box, where $\tau$-oscillations cause the particle to spread out at steady states.
-Some speculations about spin and astrophysical follow.
+Some astrophysical and about spin speculations follow.
+Finally, it is discussed how the model fits into the fundamental problem of the definition of time in Quantum Mechanics.

 {}